colinbut/cosign-signing-container-images/README.md

 Outlines the steps on signing and verifying container images using a tool called cosign.

+## Process
+The overall process is as follows:

+1. Generate a (private/public) key pair
+2. Sign the container image with the private key & store the signature in the container registry
+3. locate the signatures for container images and verify them using known public key

+## Usage Workflow

 Install Cosign:
 ```bash
 brew install sigstore/tap/cosign